mechgt/quadrantanalysis/README.md

 # Quadrant Analysis
 Quadrant Analysis plugin for SportTracks (Desktop)

+Quadrant Analysis is a plugin to extend the sports anaylysis software SportTracks.
+Perform advanced analysis using data captured from personal fitness devices (such as heartrate and other).

 Analyze composition of a power track.
 Power (and cadence) is broken down into components and plotted on a scatter plot.
 Use this data to help target your training for an upcoming race.

 This software was open-sourced after SportTracks desktop was discontinued, and all restrictions have been removed.